 - stain – I used Minwax Special Walnut

 - craft paint

-- designs – I used this Give Thanks with a Grateful Heart design from the Silhouette Design Store, and I created the Christmas Tree Farm design myself – free cut file below
+- designs – I used this Give Thanks with a Grateful Heart design from the Silhouette Design Store, and I created the Christmas Tree Farm design myself – free cut file available in my Silhouette Library

 - Fonts – just in case you’re looking to customize your own sign for your personal use, the fonts I used were Roboto and Brilant Typeface.
 Remember, though, copying someone else’s design to sell is unethical and illegal.

 The first thing I did was to cut my stencil out of contact paper using my Silhouette Cameo.
 I used this design from the Silhouette Design Store.
 You could use vinyl if you’d like, but I find contact paper works well for stenciling and is much more inexpensive than vinyl.

 I had pre-cut plywood and frames leftover from my sign painting party, so that made this process even easier.
 Once my sign surface was sanded and wiped down, I used the PVPP method to stencil and paint my sign (you can read a more detailed tutorial about that here).
 For the “grateful” sign, I used a reverse stencil, so first I painted the sign the color I wanted my TEXT to be (white).
 I let that dry completely and then used transfer paper to apply my stencil.
 Then I painted the text color again OVER the stencil to make sure the edges were sealed – that way, any paint that bleeds underneath on this coat doesn’t matter since it’s the same color.

 Once that was dry, I painted several coats of my BACKGROUND color (black) over the entire sign.

 Then I peeled up my stencil to reveal crisp, beautiful lines!